LimelightVision/LimelightDocs/docs/getting_started.rst

 		* Select an "RPI" device in the "Limelights" menu
 		* Click "Flash"
 		* Once flashing is complete, remove power from your limelight

+.. warning:: Only connect the microUSB cable while imaging.
+Limelight enters a special flash mode while the microUSB cable is connected.
+You will not be able to access the web interface while Limelight is in flash mode.

 .. _networking: